What Is a 404 Status Code?

 In some cases, a 404 page may also include a link to report the issue to the website’s administrator or support team.
 This can help the website owner identify and fix any issues that may be causing the 404 error, and ensure that users are able to access the content they are looking for.

-Yes, 404 errors can affect SEO, as they can result in a negative user experience and impact the website’s search engine rankings.
-Here’s how:
+Yes, 404 errors can affect SEO.
+They can result in a negative user experience and impact the website’s search engine rankings through the following:

 - Loss of traffic: If a user encounters a 404 error when trying to access a page on a website, they may leave the site and search for the content elsewhere.
 This can result in a loss of traffic and potential customers for the website.